nrsyed/youtube-audio-matcher/docs/architecture.rst

 corresponds to :func:`youtube_audio_matcher.download.download_video_mp3s`---
 kicks off each download in a thread pool, in which each video is downloaded via youtube-dl and converted to MP3 by ffmpeg.
-Although encoding to MP3 by ffmpeg is a CPU task and would theoretically benefit from multiprocessing, we use a thread pool instead of the process pool because the computational cost of encoding the MP3 is relatively small and its impact on performance is negligible.
+Although encoding to MP3 by ffmpeg is a CPU-intensive task and would theoretically benefit from multiprocessing, we use a thread pool instead of the process pool because the computational cost of encoding the MP3 is relatively small and its impact on performance is negligible.

 As each download completes, it's added to a fingerprint queue.
 Any local files